erin-rtfm/Deeni/README.md

 Submit files in Markdown or CSV, as appropriate.
 To create a Markdown file, save a text file with the .md extension.
 Use [Git's cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn more about Markdown formatting.
 To test-drive your syntax, use the [Dillinger editor](https://dillinger.io/).

 ## Style Guide
-The Deeni project uses [AP style](https://apstylebook.com/), but with the inclusion of serial commas.
+In regards to English, the Deeni project uses [AP style](https://apstylebook.com/), but with the inclusion of serial commas.

+For Deeni words:
+- Use hyphens only to separate suffixes and prefixes from their parent words.
+For example, _hii-buusri_ or _'ee-k'wee nalhda_.
+- Use apostrophes to indicate glottal stops.
+For example, _'aame_ or _mvn'_.
+- Use exclamation points to indicate ejectives.
+For example, _ch!eela_ or _kw!aaga_.

-If you have questions, concerns, or suggestions regarding the style, contact [Erin Grace](mailto:erin.rtfm@gmail.com), the Project Maintainer.
+If you have questions, concerns, or suggestions regarding the style, contact [Erin Grace](mailto:thedeeniproject@gmail.com), the Project Maintainer.

 ## Commit Messages
 When you [commit](https://git-scm.com/book/en/v1/Git-Basics-Recording-Changes-to-the-Repository#Committing-Your-Changes) changes, Git asks for a commit message.
 The commit message lets other conributors and Future You quickly get a sense of what changes you added to the project in that commit.